Norman Granz: Recordings

 Granz saw to it that his musicians were well paid.
-In the segregated society of the 1940s, he insisted on equal pay and accommodation for white and black musicians.
-He refused to take his hugely popular concerts to places which were segregated, even if he had to cancel concerts, thereby sacrificing considerable sums of money.
+In the segregated society of the 1940s, he insisted on equal pay and accommodation for white and Black musicians.
+He refused to take his hugely popular concerts to places that were segregated, even if he had to cancel concerts, thereby sacrificing considerable sums of money.

 In 1944, Granz and Gjon Mili produced the jazz film Jammin' the Blues, which starred Lester Young, Illinois Jacquet, Barney Kessel, Harry Edison, Jo Jones, Sidney Catlett, Marlowe Morris, and Marie Bryant, and was nominated for an Academy Award.